Company profile and strategy

 In all its activities, in Italy and abroad, Snam pursues a sustainable and socially responsible model of growth, in order to create value for the company and for the communities in which it operates through four main strategic drivers: solid investments, operational and financial efficiency, strengthening of new asset light services and attractive and sustainable return for shareholders.

-Snam has envisaged an increase in investments to € 5.2 billion for the 2017-2021 period, up 10% compared to the plan’s € 4.7 billion presented in March 2017.
+In March 2018 Snam has envisaged an increase in investments to € 5.2 billion for the 2017-2021 period, up 10% compared to the plan’s € 4.7 billion presented the previous year.
 The investment strategy is mainly focused on the development of Italian infrastructure and its interconnection with European infrastructure.
 The plan also provides for investments of approximately € 360 million to increase energy efficiency and reduce Snam’s emissions.

 As the operational and financial efficiency are concerned, in the 2017-2021 plan the company's target expects to maintain flat in real terms the controllable fixed costs.
 From a financial prospective, having successfully established a new Group financial structure in 2012, Snam began work to optimize this in 2013, with the aim to achieve a competitive cost of debt over time as well as to make the debt structure more consistent with business requirements, both in terms of financing maturity and of exposure to changes in interest rates.